-The 28th Annual Taste of Vail is April 3-6, 2019.
+Update March 2023: The Taste of Vail is April 5-8, 2023.
 It is considered one of the nation’s premier food and wine festivals, however, that’s not the reason you should go.
 Here’s why you should attend the Taste of Vail this year.
-1. Pick your own adventure at the Taste of Vail You get to pick and choose what to do – it’s like a Pick Your Own Adventure Game for
+1. Pick your own adventure at the Taste of Vail You get to pick and choose what to do.
+It’s like a Pick Your Own Adventure Game for

 Last weekend we were in Leadville, Colorado for their annual Crystal Carnival and Skijoring Weekend.
 The weather was glorious; the sky was a brilliant blue and the sunshine turned the town into a wonderland of sparkling white snow.
 I have always wanted to witness the Skijoring Championships in Leadville and the event did not disappoint.
 Skijoring involves either a dog or horse pulling a person on skis.
 In Leadville, it’s